orionrobots/orionrobots.github.io/wiki/stepper_motors.md

 </p>
 <p>As you pulse the coils in order, the motor will rotate a small fixed distance.
 This diagram simplifies things greatly, as each set of coils may have many coils.
 Many motors have around 120 increments per rotation.
 </p>
 <p>Be aware of the fact that a stepper is an inductive load, and draws a fairly large current.
-They should not be used directly with a <a a="" brain")="" class="wiki" for="" href="/wiki/microcontroller.html" robot"="" title="A programmable digital controller (or ">microcontroller</a>, and should have some sort of power transistor circuit between them.
+They should not be used directly with a <a a="" brain="" class="wiki" for="" href="/wiki/microcontroller.html" robot="" title="A programmable digital controller (or ">microcontroller</a>, and should have some sort of power transistor circuit between them.
 </p>
 <h1 id="Uses">Uses</h1>
 <p>They are often used in disk drives, and are quite useful in robot arms, although in that field <a class="wiki" href="/wiki/servo_motor.html" title="A motor with built in positioning control - easily interfaced with digital systems">servo motors</a> are rapidly becoming more common.
 </p>
 <p>Almost every printer, scanner or plotter is probably based on stepper motors to manouvre their heads.
 This is not surprising, as these devices are probably the most common household robots.
 </p>
 <p>It is not advised to use stepper motors for driving wheels, although they give a great deal of control, they would overheat, and be slow.
-A modified servo<a class="wiki wikinew for-review" title="Create page: modified servo">?</a> makes a much better locomotion motor. if you want exact positioning - remember that a wheel may loose traction and slip, so a stepper motor cannot really even guarantee that.
+A modified servo makes a much better locomotion motor. if you want exact positioning - remember that a wheel may loose traction and slip, so a stepper motor cannot really even guarantee that.
 Having <a class="wiki" href="/wiki/odometry.html" title="Measurement of distance through step/rev counting">odometry</a> systems is a far better solution.
 </p>
 <h1 id="Related_notes">Related notes</h1>
 <p><a class="wiki" href="/wiki/using_the_rcx_with_stepper_motors.html" title="Using The RCX With Stepper Motors">Using The RCX with Stepper Motors</a>
 </p>